cloudbees-days/cloudbees-field-workshops/labs/core-workshop-setup/workshop-setup.md

 <a href="https://youtu.be/AZetQJYIKU4" target="_blank">Instructor led video of lab.</a>

-Today's URL for the CloudBees Core Workshop environment will be provided by your instructor.
-If you haven't already signed up for an account then follow [these instructions](../workshop-setup/workshop-setup.md) and then come back to the *Core Workshop Set-up*.
+Today's URL for the CloudBees CI Workshop environment will be provided by your instructor.
+If you haven't already signed up for an account then follow [these instructions](../workshop-setup/workshop-setup.md) and then come back to the *Core CI Set-up*.

-### Login to CloudBees Core
+### Login to CloudBees CI

 1. Goto to the Workshop URL provided by the instructor.
 2. Enter the username and password you created earlier into the login screen.<p><img src="images/setup-login.png" width=400/>